jamesesilvia/CS542/Project_1/README.md

 ## Breakdown

+include/

-include/ 	- header files
+- header files

+src

-src/		- source files
+- source files

+test/

-test/		- expect scripts and usage README docs/		- design document
+- expect scripts and usage README

+docs/

+- design document

 ## Usage
 While in Project_1 directory:

 make clean

-	removes build/ directory
+- removes build/ directory
-	removes database files (all dat and txt files)
+- removes database files (all dat and txt files)

 make

-	builds client and server in build/
+- builds client and server in build/

 make client

 make server

-	builds each application individually
+- builds each application individually

 ./build/server

-	launches the server
+- launches the server

 ./build/client <server ip>

-	launches the client
+- launches the client

 ## Client
 The client provides interfaces to the database through the commands:

 put

-	stores key and corresponding data in the database data can be input through command line, or through a file
+- stores key and corresponding data in the database
+- data can be input through command line, or through a file
-	NOTE: Use a file to send data greater than 1KB.
+- NOTE: Use a file to send data greater than 1KB.

 get

-	retreives data from database based on key
+- retreives data from database based on key
-	NOTE: we recommend storing received data in a file if LARGE otherwise it will be printed directly to terminal
+- NOTE: we recommend storing received data in a file if LARGE
+- otherwise it will be printed directly to terminal

 remove

-	remove key and data from the database
+- remove key and data from the database

 ## Server
 The server is currently configured in verbose mode.
 It will print actions